Prep: 30 minutes, plus 4-6 hours (refrigeration)

 2. Sprinkle the gelatine into the boiling water and whisk well with a fork until gelatine is dissolved.
 Set aside to cool a little.

 3. Place the room temperature cream cheese, cream, sugar, lemon juice, vanilla and gelatine mixture into the jug.
-Cover.
-Select the symbol for shake and blend for 15 seconds or until well combined.
+Cover and blend on medium speed for 15 seconds or until well combined.

 4. Pour into the chilled pan.
 Swirl through the passionfruit and chill 4-6 hours or until firm.
 Cut into slices or grease a scone cutter and cut into individual rounds to serve.